eamozheiko/HiLocus/README.md

 EXAMPLE: ```exoc stat --sam /path/to/bamfile --name sample1 --outdir /path/to/outdir```

-If you data in BAM or CRAM format, it is nessecary to convet it to SAM before runnig ```exoc stat```
+If your data in BAM or CRAM format, it is nessecary to convet it to SAM before runnig ```exoc stat```

 ### exoc trans